 There is no flat-rate commission across the board for mortgage brokers.
 There are multiple variables that affect how much they are paid out.
 For example:

-- Fixed terms typically pay more commission then variable terms.
+- Fixed terms sometimes pay a bit more commission then variable terms

-- Larger brokerages may receive additional bonuses because they produce a higher volume of deals.
+- Larger brokerages may receive additional bonuses (and lower rates) because they produce a higher volume of deals

-Brokers that do a lot of business, such as sourcing over $100 million in mortgages annually, typically get better deals from lenders due to the volume of clients they bring in.
-This is why some brokers can offer lower rates than others.
+Brokers don’t all offer the same financing.
+Those that do a lot of business, like brokers sourcing over $150 million in mortgages annually, typically get better deals from lenders due to the volume of clients they bring in.
+Exclusive lender promotions are often made solely to larger brokers.
+This is one reason why some brokers offer lower rates than others.

-That’s why RateSupermarket.ca tries to provide the most comprehensive mortgage rate market comparison in Canada – we compare various brokers as well as the banks, credit unions and other lenders, increasing the likelihood of you getting a better deal.
+That’s why we try to provide the most comprehensive mortgage rate comparison in Canada.
+By juxtaposing offers from various brokers, banks, credit unions and other lenders—without bias—you’re more likely to see the best available deal.

 This post has been updated.